namurphy/Solar_Computing_Tutorial/setup_instructions.md

 ### Create a Python environment with Anaconda

-The `Solar_Computing_Tutorial-main` directory will contain a file called `environment.yml`.
+The `Solar_Computing_Tutorial-main` directory that was created after [downloading and unzipping the repository](https://github.com/namurphy/Solar_Computing_Tutorial/blob/main/setup_instructions.md#download-this-repository-to-your-computer) in a previous step will contain a file called
+`environment.yml`.
 This file contains information about the Python packages that need to be installed for this tutorial.